MichaelSolati/geofirestore-js/README.md

 Simple.
 Easy.
 And very similar with how Firestore handles a `get` from a Firestore `Query`.
 The difference being the added ability to say query `near` a `center` point, with a set `radius` in kilometers.

 ## Limitations

 Internally GeoFirestore creates multiple geohases around a requested area.
 It queries them and furter calculations on the seperate results are done within the libary.
-Because of this the additional filtering methods `orderBy`, `limit`, `startAt` and `endAt` can not be passed though GeoFirestore to [Cloud Firestore](https://firebase.google.com/docs/firestore/) at this time.
+Because of this the additional filtering methods `orderBy`, `startAt` and `endAt` can not be passed though GeoFirestore to [Cloud Firestore](https://firebase.google.com/docs/firestore/) at this time.

+### `limit()`

+The `limit` filtering method is exposed through GeoFirestore, however as geoqueries require an aggregation of queries, the library applies a paritial limit on the server, but primarily runs its limit on the client.
+This may mean you are loading to the client more documents then you intended.
+Use with this performance limitation in mind.

 ## Contributing